emmt/ConvexSets.jl/README.md

 ```

 for any non-negligible value of `α` and assuming that the variables `x0` are
-feasible, i.e. that `x0 ∈ Ω`.
+feasible, i.e. such that `x0 ∈ Ω`.

-Note that the feasible direction `p` can also be defined by:
+Note that the feasible direction `p` could also have been defined by:

 ``` julia
 p = unblocked_variables(x0 ± α⋅d, Ω) .* d